Top Things to do in Taipei, Taiwan

 The best way to get around Bali Island is by renting a motorbike.
 You will find many bike shops in the area, which will required a form ID as a deposit for the rental.
 From Bali, there are trails that take you through some incredible scenic points along the bay.

 It is easy to get to Bali Island from Taipei.
 Take the MRT Red Line to Tamsui, then walk to the river promenade where you will find pier with ferries going across to Bali Island.
 Tickets are just 50NT (Around $2 USD) and run from about 9am to 7pm.

 Cycle Around Taipei

-Cycling is very popular in Taiwan and there are plenty of places to rent bicycles all over Taipei.
-To accompany this, you will also find bike friendly trails stretching right across and around the city.
+Cycling in Taiwan is a popular activity and there are plenty of places to rent bicycles all over Taipei.
+To accompany this, you will also find bike-friendly trails stretching right across and around the city.

 Along the popular trails, you will visit friendly neighborhoods, creative street arts, outdoor food markets, popular hotspots, and meet locals enjoying all kinds of outdoor activities.

 - Tamsui (the furthest northern station on MRT Red Line).